Basilica of Saint Mary (Minneapolis): Basilica of Saint Mary of Minneapolis

+Basilica Co-Cathedral of Saint Mary

+Pope Paul VI changed the Archdiocese of Saint Paul to the Archdiocese of Saint Paul and Minneapolis in 1966.
+At this point, the Basilica of Saint Mary officially became the Basilica Co-Cathedral of Saint Mary.

-The building was added to the National Register of Historic Places in 1975.
-Its significance is due to three reasons: its excellent architecture and engineering design, as an expression of Baroque influence in church architecture; an example of the history of religious movements in Minnesota; and its place as the first basilica in the United States.
+The basilica was added to the National Register of Historic Places in 1975.
+Its significance was due to three reasons: its excellent architecture and engineering design, as an expression of Baroque influence in church architecture; an example of the history of religious movements in Minnesota; and its place as the first basilica in the United States.

-The foundation of the church is of Rockville granite.
-The walls are built of white Vermont granite, with a height of 70 ft from the floor to the eave-line.
-The main entrance is a colonnaded portico with two 116 ft spires on each side.
-The nave is lighted by five large arched stained glass windows.
-The nave has a barrel vault of 82 ft, exceeding that of the St. Peter's Basilica by two feet.
-The sanctuary, at the north end of the nave, is topped with a grand dome measuring 40 sqft at the base and rising 138 ft above the floor.
-Above the dome is a flesche or lantern topped with a bronze cross, measuring another 62 ft, making the total height 200 ft above floor level.
-The marble altar is located underneath a 50 ft marble-columned baldacchino.

-In 1991 its old copper roof was replaced, stopping the water leaks and damage and that were occurring due to previous neglected maintenance.
-In 2011, after being named one of 25 Twin City finalists, the building was the recipient of a $100,000 preservation grant from Partners in Preservation, chosen through a public vote; the funds were used to repair the narthex and sacristy of the Basilica, and help restore the paint and gold leaf found throughout the structure.
+In 1991, the archdiocese replaced the copper roof on St Mary's, fixing the water leaks that had been damaging the building due to deferred maintenance.
+In 2011, the basilica was the recipient of a $100,000 preservation grant from Partners in Preservation, chosen through a public vote.
+The archdiocese used the funds to repair the narthex and sacristy of the basilica, and help restore the paint and gold leaf found throughout the structure.

-In 2020, the basilica received minor fire damage during the rioting and arson that accompanied the George Floyd protests in Minneapolis–Saint Paul, with two pews being splashed with flammable liquid and burned.
+In 2020, the basilica received minor fire damage during the protests over the murder of George Floyd that year.
+Two pews were splashed with flammable liquid and set on fire.
+The archdiocese in April 2026 began a $45 million restoration of the main worship area of the basilica that would limit its use for the next 12 months.
+The plan included the replastering of walls, the restoration of all the pews and the cleaning of bricks and stained glass windows.